 The most common thread in these conditions is the need to have regular medical monitoring for effective treatment.

-Regular medication and lifestyle changes are two key components that can manage these problems and reduce the risk they have for causing serious heart disease.
+Regular medication and lifestyle changes are two key components that can manage these problems and reduce the risk they have of causing serious heart disease.

 Editing by AskAwayHealth Team